Great Britain in the Seven Years' War: Braddock Expedition (1755)

 The government in Britain, realising that the existing forces of America were insufficient, drew up a plan to dispatch two battalions of Irish regular troops under General Edward Braddock and intended to massively increase the number of Provincial American forces.
-A number of expeditions were planned to give the British the upper hand in North America including a plan for New England troops to defeat Fort Beauséjour and Fortress Louisbourg in Acadia, and others to act against Fort Niagara and Fort Saint-Frédéric from Albany, New York.
+A number of expeditions were planned to give the British the upper hand in North America including a plan for New England troops to capture Fort Beauséjour and Fortress Louisbourg in Acadia, and others to act against Fort Niagara and Fort Saint-Frédéric from Albany, New York.
 The largest operation was a plan for Braddock to dislodge the French from the Ohio Country.

-In May 1755 Braddock's column blundered into an enemy force composed of French and Native Americans at the Battle of the Monongahela near Fort Duquesne.
+In May 1755, Braddock's column blundered into an enemy force composed of French and Native Americans at the Battle of the Monongahela near Fort Duquesne.
 After several hours' fighting the British were defeated and forced to retreat, Braddock died a few days later of his wounds.
 The remainder of his force returned to Philadelphia and took up quarters, intending no further action that year.
 The French remained in control of the Ohio Country.

 In the maritime theatre, the British were successful in the Battle of Fort Beauséjour and in their campaign to remove the French military threat from Acadia.
 After the battle the British began the Great Expulsion called the Bay of Fundy Campaign (1755) by the British, with the intent of preventing Acadian support of the French supply lines to Louisbourg.
 The British forcibly relocated 12,000 French-speakers.
 Two additional expeditions from Albany each failed to reach their objectives, although one, William Johnson's expedition, did establish Fort William Henry and held off a French attempt on Fort Edward in the Battle of Lake George.

 When news of the Braddock disaster reached Britain it caused a massive public outcry over the government's poor military preparation.
 The government appointed William Shirley as the new commander-in-chief in North America, and planned an equally ambitious series of operations for the following year.